helenbeatriz/DjangoRecipes/README.md

 ### Recipe Management
 * As a user, I want to be able to search and browse through a variety of recipes so that I can discover new dishes to try.

-### DeploymentVersion Control
-This recipe sharing blog was developed using Visual Studio Code and version controlled using Git.
-The code was pushed to a remote repository named 'Gars-Steakhouse' on GitHub.
-The following Git commands were used to push code to the remote repo: git add <file> - Adds the file(s) to the staging area before committing. git commit -m “commit message” - Commits changes to the local repository queue. git push - Pushes all committed code to the remote repository on GitHub.

 ## Schema
 * User Authentication: